 The standard financial management conditions and uniform assurances set out in the following pages are applicable to all grants, cooperative agreements, contracts and other financial assistance arrangements executed between state agencies, local governments and any other subrecipient not specifically excluded by state or federal law.
-All applicable conditions and uniform assurances can be found in the Uniform Grant Management Standards at http://comptroller.texas.gov/procurement/catrad/ugms.pdf
+All applicable conditions and uniform assurances can be found in the Texas Grant Management Standards at https://comptroller.texas.gov/purchasing/grant-management/.